wjiayis/llm-graph-builder/backend/src/llm_graph_transformer/README.md

 LLM_MODEL=""

 ## Importing Modules
-To import modules and functions from 'llm_graph_transformer.openaillm', you can use the following import statement:
+To import modules and functions from 'llm_graph_transformer', you can use the following import statement:

-from llm_graph_transformer.openaillm import *
+from llm_graph_transformer.llm_graph_transformer.llm import *

-## Functions/Modules

-# extract_graph_from_file(uri, userName, password, file_path, model):
-   Extracts a Neo4jGraph from a PDF file based on the model.

-    Args:
-   	 uri: URI of the graph to extract
-   	 userName: Username to use for graph creation ( if None will use username from config file )
-   	 password: Password to use for graph creation ( if None will use password from config file )
-   	 file: File object containing the PDF file path to be used
-   	 model: Type of model to use ('OpenAI GPT 3.5' or 'OpenAI GPT 4')

-     Returns:
-   	 Json response to API with fileName, nodeCount, relationshipCount, processingTime,
-     status and model as attributes.
+## Checkout the examples/example.ipynb for usage